 Are your multivitamins, supplements, other medicines and prescription medicines made in the UK?
 You might want to check and if not seek medicines from an alternative producer.

 I’m told that for medicines making statements like ‘country of origin’ is not possible under European Medicines and Medical Devices Legislation!
 Is that true I wonder?
+I doubt it as some medicines are labelled with country of origin.
 However, you can ask where these products are made and tell manufacturers that you want British made medicines.

-I would much rather my medicines and other pharmaceutical products were made in the UK than aboard, particularly because of a lack of control of manufacturing standards and hygiene standards abroad.
+I would much rather my medicines and other pharmaceutical products were made in the UK than aboard, particularly because of a lack of control of manufacturing standards and hygiene standards in some countries abroad.

 Some pharmaceutical companies have moved their production or some of their production abroad.

 The same goes with multivitamins, herbal remedies and supplements.

 For example Waitrose multivitamins are produced in the UK, whereas I think Boots multivitamins are made aboard.
 Tesco Everyday Value multivitamins are made in the UK, as are their diphenhydramine hydrochloride sleep aid tablets and Tesco own brand women’s health and men’s health multivitamins and various other medicinal products from Tesco also state country of origin.
 To buy British check the labels when you do your grocery shop – many food and some some non-food products in the UK’s supermarkets are made in Britain.